nadeemabdulhamid/csc121-fall2023/class02-methods/slides.md

     - We never have to include the implicit `this` parameter in the list of a method’s parameters.
 - We describe the purpose in terms of `this` object.
 - The result produced by the method is an `int`.
+  - Use a `return` statement to produce any value of the correct result type.